Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity for Valence bond solids in Kagome lattice

 \section{Optical conductivity for Valence bond solids in Kagome lattice}

 We shall now apply the above linear response theory to calculate optical conductivity in various VBS states on the Kagome lattice.
-In all the systems, we shall {assume} the spin-dependent hopping part is small compared to the spin-independent hopping part ($|{\bf v}_{ij}|/t_{ij} \ll 1$) so that the $\Gamma^{ab}_{ij}$ term is small.
-Hence, we shall neglect it in the rest of our calculation.
-Further, we shall restrict our attention to the case {s} where the DM vector {s, $\{{\bf D}_{ij}\}$, point} perpendicular to the Kagome plane, {\it i.e.} ${\bf D}_{ij}=D_{ij}\hat{z}$ (we have chosen to take the {K}agome lattice to lie in the $x$-$y$ plane).
-The above approximations are true for all the cases {considered} in this paper.
-The resultant Hamiltonian is then given by: { The Hamiltonian has following symmetries:} \begin{itemize} \item SO(2) spin-rotation along the $z$ axis. \item {Six-fold lattice-rotation $C_6$ and inversion $I$ with respect to the centers of certain hexagons (see later {for more details}).} \item {Lattice-translation.} \item Time-reversal. \end{itemize} Throughout our calculations, we shall make use of these and other symmetries which arise for special parameter values.
+In all the systems, we shall concentrate on cases where the spin-dependent hopping part is small compared to the spin-independent hopping part ($|{\bf v}_{ij}|/t_{ij} \ll 1$) so that the $\Gamma^{ab}_{ij}$ terms can be neglected.
+Further, we shall restrict our attention to the cases where the DM vectors point perpendicular to the Kagome plane, {\it i.e.} ${\bf D}_{ij}=D_{ij}\hat{z}$ (we set the Kagome lattice to lie in the $xy$ plane).
+The resultant Hamiltonian is then given by:

+The Hamiltonian has following symmetries: (1) time-reversal, (2) lattice-translation, (3) SO(2) spin-rotation along the $z$ axis, and, (4) six-fold lattice-rotation $C_6$ and inversion $I$ with respect to the centers of certain hexagons (see later for more details).
+Throughout our calculations, we shall make use of these and other symmetries which arise for special parameter values.

-In our study, we consider VBS ground states which {do} not break {the} time-reversal symmetry of the Hamiltonian.
+The VBS ground states do not break the time-reversal symmetry of the Hamiltonian.
 This immediately implies that the off-diagonal components ($a \ne b$) of the optical conductivity are identically zero.
-Hence, for the diagonal components ($a=b$) we obtain (from {(\ref{eq:chi}), (\ref{eq:Re_sigma})} and for $\omega>0$):

-Further all the VBS states that we consider either {have} a $C_6$ or $C_3$ rotation symmetry.
-In absence of off-diagonal terms, such $C_n$ $(n=3~{\rm or}~6)$ rotation symmetry implies that the optical response {is} isotropic, {\it i.e.}
+Further, all the VBS states that we consider either have a $C_6$ or $C_3$ rotation symmetry.
+In absence of off-diagonal terms, such $C_{3,6}$ rotation symmetry implies that the optical response is isotropic.
+Therefore, from Eqs. (\ref{eq:chi}) and (\ref{eq:Re_sigma}) with $\omega>0$ we have